merlinseela/esp32_mqtt_pms5003/README.md

 ### Acquire Required Software and Hardware
 _Note: This is not binding but if you decide to get other Software and/or Hardware the Code most likely will not work without adjustments._

-This repository was build using [Visual Studio Code](https://code.visualstudio.com/) and [ESP-IDF Extension by Espressif](https://docs.espressif.com/projects/esp-idf/en/v4.2.3/esp32/get-started/vscode-setup.html).
+This project was build using [Visual Studio Code](https://code.visualstudio.com/) and [ESP-IDF Extension by Espressif](https://docs.espressif.com/projects/esp-idf/en/v4.2.3/esp32/get-started/vscode-setup.html).

 Hardware: